michaelpri10/WelcomeBot/CONTRIBUTING.md

 `tox.ini` also excludes a few directories which shouldn't be checked.

-The Contributors of WelcomeBot (michaelpri10, JacobGray and ProgramFOX) will check whether your code passes on Flake8 before it gets merged.
+The Contributors of WelcomeBot (michaelpri10, Jacob-Gray and ProgramFOX) will check whether your code passes on Flake8 before it gets merged.